flyingcatlyf/flyingcatlyf.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Phd candidate in Machine Learning at [TU Delft](https://www.tudelft.nl/), Delft, the Netherlands, under the supervision of dr. Erik-Jan van Kampen.
+I am a Phd candidate in Machine Learning at [TU Delft](https://www.tudelft.nl/), Delft, the Netherlands.
 My research interests include reinforcement learning, flight control, and control theory.